stefan-peng/RxJava/docs/How-To-Use-RxJava.md

 customObservableNonBlocking().subscribe { println(it) }
 ```

-Here is the same code in Clojure that uses a Future (instead of raw thread) and is implemented more consisely:
+Here is the same code in Clojure that uses a Future (instead of raw thread) and is implemented more concisely:

 ```clojure
 (defn customObservableNonBlocking []